rown89/p4n-scraper/README.md

 # Park4Night Scraper

-Scaper built on top of the new Park4Night website with Node, Playwright API and Supabase to store page details.
+Scaper built on top of the new Park4Night website with Node, Playwright API and Supabase to store place page details.

-Inside the index.ts you will find 3 functions:

-- `enqueuePlaceList`
-- `extractData` (commented)
-- `getPlaceIdList` (commented)

-enqueuePlaceList start a queue of 5 concurrent place id page of 5000 place id
+`enqueuePlaceList()` start `getPlaceIdList()` who will take care of read range.json file and download the requested range of ids from a supabase table called `places`, where I stored all the available place ids of Park4Night, retrieved by a public endpoint: https://www.park4night.com/services/V3/getLieuxLite.php

+Write a file called `lastPlacesList.json` with all the ids that will be scanned.
+Run a for loop of the id list and enqueue the `extractData()` for each id.
+When the dequeue process end `updateRange()` will run to download the next range of ids who will be scanned.

 ## Installation

-download p4n-scaper repo and run
+download p4n-scaper repo and launch

 ```bash
   npm install